It was a temperate day last March

 What I've come to appreciate and love about the Langs' approach to their artwork is its humor and playfulness and how it invites a curiosity to learn more.
 Most importantly, it inspires the question, What can we do?

 Like the Langs, we can focus on one place.
 We can pick up plastic detritus one piece at a time and not purchase plastic in the first place.
 We can stop buying single-use plastic.
 We can engage politicians, schools, and corporations in problem solving.
-And we can vote with our pocketbooks. ?
+And we can vote with our pocketbooks. - Anne Veh

-Running into each other at Kehoe Beach led to a powerful collaboration that some twelve years later has only become stronger.
-But, as they acknowledge, it took awhile for the two of them to sort out how to work together.
-Finding their way through this tricky passage deepened their relationship, and in the spring of 2004, they decided to take the leap into marriage.
+Running into each other at Kehoe Beach led to a powerful collaboration although, as they acknowledge, it took awhile for them to sort out how to work together.
+Finding their way through this tricky passage led to, in the spring of 2004, taking the leap into marriage.

 We have all been sold the myth of disposable plastic, as they point out.
 We throw it away, but it stays with us and may ultimately irreparably alter the planet.
-Some of the plastic tossed away and returned, sea worn, on Kehoe Beach is from the 1940s when synthetics rose to replace vital materials for the war effort.
+Some of the plastic tossed away and returned, sea worn, on Kehoe Beach is from the 1940s when synthetics can into use during the war effort.
 The Langs report finding items that date from that era, intact and completely identifiable.

 The Langs see it that way, too.
 Pleasure, not fear, is the prime motivator for human change, they argue.
-As they put it, "We collect plastic trash with the avid eye of anyone who collects.
-And, like any modern collector, we have set curatorial limits to what we collect.
-We collect only the plastic bits that wash out of the Pacific Ocean and onto Kehoe Beach in the Point Reyes National Seashore.
+"We collect only the plastic bits that wash out of the Pacific Ocean and onto Kehoe Beach in the Point Reyes National Seashore.
 The beauty of just that one thousand yards and what we find there has become our way to bring into human focus the planetary dilemma of plastic pollution.
-We approach this above all with love; love of a place, a mid-life love story, the love of making beautiful things and the age-old love for collecting."
+We approach this above all with love and hope."

-Reaction to the Langs' work has been unequivocal-ly positive.
-From the Academy of Sciences in San Francisco to the Corps of Engineers Bay Model, their work has inspired thousands of people to make their own creations from what they find on the beach.
-A beautiful little film of the Langs' work, One Plastic Beach by Tess Thackara, is available online at http://vimeo.com/18718794 and had its world premier at the Geography of Hope Film Festival in Point Reyes, CA February 2011. ?
+From the Academy of Sciences in San Francisco to the Corps of Engineers Bay Model, the Langs' work has inspired thousands of people to make their own creations from what they find on washed up on beaches.
+Here's a small film of the Langs' work, One Plastic Beach